-As part of the Library's change from a County Library to a District Library, all the assets, liabilities and fund balance from the Oscoda County Library were transferred to the Oscoda County District Library on July 1st, 2023.
+On July 1, 2023, the Oscoda County Library separated from Oscoda County to become the Oscoda County District Library.
+As part of the Library's conversion, all the assets, liabilities and fund balance from the Oscoda County Library were transferred to the Oscoda County District Library.
 The total fund balance transferred was \$463,480, which consisted of \$487,411 of assets and \$23,931 of liabilities.